 Preventable Injuries Are Fourth Leading Cause of Death

-Posted On behalf of Pfeifer Morgan & Stesiak on Jul 26, 2016 in Personal Liability
+Posted On behalf of Pfeifer Morgan & Stesiak on Jul 26, 2016 in Personal Injury

 According to a new report by the National Safety Council (NSC), the number of U.S. accidental deaths has risen to a record high, with drug overdoses and falls as leading causes.